neehalmd/OpenMP-Assignment/README.md

 - gcc (with openmp)
 - make
 ## Steps
+- Fork this repository
+- Work on the forked repo and commit to it
+- In the code you will need to
     - Implement the standard Merge  function
     - Implement the parallel version of the given mergesort function.
+- you will need to submit the link to your repo for evaluation

 > Look for TODO: comments in the codebase